 ‘Bleeding radiators’ is when you let out any air that has become trapped inside.

-Radiators are the commonest way of spreading hot water from boilers around properties in the UK, but maintaining your radiator is a crucial yet oft-forgotten step.
+Radiators are the most common way of spreading hot water from boilers around properties in the UK, but maintaining your radiator is a crucial yet oft-forgotten step.

 Like all aspects of your heating system radiators have to be maintained to ensure they’re working correctly, but what actually happens to stop radiators working?